crdcamp/HindSite/README.md

-# The Purpose of This README.md
+# The Purpose of This README

-This README.md file is mostly for personal notes I can refer to while discovering how a Monte Carlo simulation works.
+This README file is mostly for personal notes I can refer to while discovering how a Monte Carlo simulation works.
 It's more of a lesson log to hammer in what I've learned rather than being purely a guide for running this code.
 Big thanks to the book "Fooled by Randomness", by Nassim Nicholas Taleb, for inspiring this super interesting project.
 There are so many valuable concepts in this book that I feel this is the best way to fully digest them.
 I also might be stealing his rhetoric here and there, so I apologize if I occasionally sound pretentious.

 # The Purpose of This Project

 HindSite is meant to give me new insights into my Robinhood account and the trades I've made using a Monte Carlo simulation.
 I started this project in February of 2025, which has been a very uncertain time for U.S. markets.
 This uncertainty, in combination with Taleb's "Fooled by Randomness", has made me worry about the resilliance of my portfolio and my understanding of risk.
-I've taken a very organic approach to investing so far, and my intuition seems to be working for now.
+I've taken a very organic approach to investing so far while intuition seems to be working for now.
 However, I've finally decided to blend some statistics into the mix, as I believe the best and most sustainable way to invest is through organic thought mixed with statistical analysis.
+I'm almost certain my portfolio is highly susceptible to a financial shock, so now it's time to address that concern.

 # An Introduction To The Monte Carlo Simulation